lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Called and set apart by

-Mission president or an assigned counselor (or, when authorized by the mission president, the district president or an assigned counselor)2
+Mission president or an assigned counselor (or, when authorized by the mission president, the district president or an assigned counselor)

 Calling